Record Number Of Native Americans Running For Office In Midterms

 She's one of a record number of Native American women running for office this year — a record number of women among a record number of Native American candidates.
 This year, Haaland says, is the year of women of color.

-"This year, maybe we just all said separately, 'It's time us to take the next step.' "
+"This year, maybe we just all said separately, 'It's time for us to take the next step.' "

 Then there's Peggy Flanagan, a state representative in Minnesota now running for lieutenant governor.
 Her top campaign issues include access to child care, education and inequities affecting "children of color and Indigenous students."